 * Syrian-made arms would have boosted Palestinian firepower

-* Disclosure comes as Netanyahu makes U.S. lobbying visit
+* Announcement comes as Netanyahu makes U.S. lobbying visit (Adds Iranian denial)

 By Dan Williams